cloudposse/actions/codefresh/pipeline-creator/README.md

     which are usually different for different types of applications (`microservice`, `SPA`, `severless`, etc.).

-  - Instead of copying the same Codefresh pipelines into every application (which would require maintaining them in many places), define the pipeline steps and pipeline specs in your company's centralized catalog of Codefresh pipelines (e.g. in `https://github.com/my-company/codefresh` repo), and just copy one file with the GitHub Actions workflow described above into your application.
+  - Instead of copying the same Codefresh pipeline definitions into every application (which would require maintaining them in many places), and creating the pipelines manually in the Codefresh UI, define the pipeline steps and pipeline specs in your company's centralized catalog of Codefresh pipelines (e.g. in `https://github.com/my-company/codefresh` repo), and just copy one file with the GitHub Actions workflow described above into your application.